babylonhealth/iOS-Interview-Demo/questions.md

 - Can you describe the similarities and difference between the `Delegation` and `Observer` patterns?
 - Are you familiar with `Reactive Programming`?
 - What's the basic design pattern behind `Reactive Programming`?
+- How would you explain reactive programming to a junior developer who knows nothing about it?
 - What's good and what's bad about this piece of code?
 ```SWIFT
 (void)viewDidDisappear:(BOOL)animated {